Back to Blog

 Panel Event Studies (Difference-in-Differences)

-A completely new module for panel event studies, following Miller (2023, JEP):
+A completely new module for panel event studies, following the framework described by Miller (2023) in the Journal of Economic Perspectives:

 • Cluster-robust standard errors via sandwich::vcovCL()